Dayan-Zhanchi/Maze-generation/README.md

 # Maze-generation
 Maze generation using different [maze algorithms](https://en.wikipedia.org/wiki/Maze_generation_algorithm).
+Additionally, a simple recursive backtracking pathfinder was also implemented.
+Thus far it's only working with mazes that was genereted with recursive backtracking.
+The start point is always at the upper left corner and the end point is at the lower right corner.

-Pygame was used to visualize the maze generation process.
+Pygame was used to visualize the maze generation and the pathfinding process.

 ### List of maze algorithms progression
 - [x] Recursive backtracking